MigOpsRepos/pg_dbms_job/README.md

 Forces a specified job to run.
 This procedure runs the job now.
 It runs even if it is broken.
 If it was broken and it runs successfully, the job is updated to indicates that it is no longer broken and goes back to running on its schedule.

 Running the job recomputes next_date based on the time you run the procedure.

+When runs in foreground there is no logging to the jobs history table but information on the all_scheduled_jobs table atre updated in case of error or success.
+In case of error the exception is raise to the client.

 Syntax: